AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Temuthen Races/Fariste.md

 **Racial Attribute Bonus:** Your Charisma score increases by 2.
 **Advanced Rhetoric:** You are proficient with either Persuasion or Deception.
 **Source of Inspiration:** Once per long rest, you may let out an inspiring shout to send inspiration through your allies.
-As a quick action, a creature of your choice that can hear you within 120' gains temporary hit points equal to your character level + your Charisma modifier for the next 8 hours.
+As a quick action, 2 creatures of your choice that can hear you within 120' gains temporary hit points equal to your character level + your Charisma modifier for the next 8 hours.
 This counts as a 1st-level, histolecty, boon for the purpose of magic detection.

 ### Scholar Fariste